snbadeaux/Deep-Learning-Challenge/README.md

 # Analysis Report on the Neural Network Model

-1. Overview of the analysis: The purpose of the model was to create an algorithm to help predict whether or not an applicant's attempt for charity funding would be successful.
+1. Overview of the analysis:<br>
+   The purpose of the model was to create an algorithm to help predict whether or not an applicant's attempt for charity funding would be successful.
 2. Results:<br>

    Data Preprocessing